At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 Click here to find out more about the types of lawful basis that we will rely on to process your personal data.

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message or to process any special category data.
+Generally, we do not rely on consent as a legal basis for processing your personal dat.
+However, we will get your consent before sending third party direct marketing communications to you via email or text message or to process any special category data.
 You have the right to withdraw consent to marketing at any time by contacting us.

 |To process and deliver your order for services including: